-With the handle loosened, push or pull on the steering wheel until it is in a comfortable position.
+With the handle loosened, push or pull on the steering wheel until it is in a FIG. 4.3-2 comfortable position.
 Hold the steering wheel in that position while tightening the adjustment handle.
-To tighten the adjustment handle turn it upward (away from the operator).
+To

 Be sure the steering wheel and column are locked in place before trying to move the machine.
 Failure to do so will make it difficult to maintain control of the machine.